Araboka – traditional goes modern in Malaga old quarter

 This section of the menu is short but sweet.
 There are just 4 choices on the menu with a few more on the weekly suggestions list.
 But all are delicious so you can’t go wrong.
 We chose the kid goat and the fish of the day, corvina with saffron sauce and tempura vegetables in this case.
 Both came oozing with flavour and despite their very modern presentation you know these are tried and tested recipes that have been passed down for generations.

-The final section on the Araboka menu is the shortest in house – you get to choose between just 4 desserts.
+The final section on the Araboka menu is the shortest in house – you get to choose between just 4 desserts and a cheeseboard.
 But although the choice is short, it’s also very sweet.
 Like the rest of the menu, this one chops and changes with the seasons.
-We shared one of the latest arrivals – baba with limoncello, with a nicely tart lemon curd centre and a comfit of cherries whose sharpness contrasts (again) with the very sweet baba.
+We shared one of the latest arrivals – tres leches (three types of milk) tart with caramel ice cream.

 Good for vegetarians?